 - We arranged to meet a friend in Hilo who lives on the Big Island, and spent the day with her.

-- Overnighting in Honolulu meant we could enjoy meals and amenities aboard the ship at no cost, and we could take our time to explore Honolulu.
+- Since the ship stayed overnight in Honolulu, we could enjoy meals and amenities aboard the ship at no cost, and we could take our time to explore Honolulu.

 So was it worth it?